open-component-model/ocm/pkg/oci/repositories/ctf/README.md

 - **`blobs`** *directory*

-  The *blobs* directory contains the blobs described by the artefact set descriptor as a flat file list.
+  The *blobs* directory contains the blobs described by the _artefact index_ as a flat file list.
 These are layer blobs or artefact blobs for the aretfact descriptors.
 Every file has a filename according to its [digest](https://github.com/opencontainers/image-spec/blob/main/descriptor.md#digests).
   Hereby the algorithm separator character is replaced by a dot (".").